d12frosted/elpa-mirror/gnu/corfu-readme.txt

   └────

-3.2 Completing with Corfu in the Shell or Eshell ────────────────────────────────────────────────
+3.3 Completing with Corfu in the Eshell or Shell ────────────────────────────────────────────────

-  When completing in the Eshell I recommend conservative local settings, no auto completion, quitting at boundary and quitting if there is no match.
+  When completing in the Eshell I recommend conservative local settings without auto completion, such that the completion behavior is similar to widely used shells like Bash, Zsh or Fish.

   ┌────
   │ (add-hook 'eshell-mode-hook
   │ 	  (lambda ()
-  │ 	    (setq-local corfu-quit-at-boundary t
-  │ 			corfu-quit-no-match t
-  │ 			corfu-auto nil)
+  │ 	    (setq-local corfu-auto nil)
   │ 	    (corfu-mode)))
   └────

+  When pressing `RET' while the Corfu popup is visible, the `corfu-insert' command will be invoked.
+This command does inserts the currently selected candidate, but it does not send the prompt input to Eshell or the comint process.
+Therefore you often have to press `RET' twice which feels like an unnecessary double confirmation.
+Fortunately it is easy to improve this!
+In my configuration I define the command `corfu-insert-and-send' which performs the two steps at once.

+  ┌────
+  │ (defun corfu-insert-and-send ()
+  │   (interactive)
+  │   ;; 1.
+First insert the completed candidate
+  │   (corfu-insert)
+  │   ;; 2.
+Send the entire prompt input to the shell │   (cond
+  │    ((and (derived-mode-p 'eshell-mode) (fboundp 'eshell-send-input)) │     (eshell-send-input))
+  │    ((derived-mode-p 'comint-mode)
+  │     (comint-send-input))))
+  │
+  │ (add-hook 'eshell-mode
+  │ 	  (lambda ()
+  │ 	    ;; Create a local copy of corfu-map
+  │ 	    (setq-local corfu-map (copy-keymap corfu-map)) │ 	    ;; Rebind RET to corfu-insert-and-send
+  │ 	    (define-key corfu-map "\r" #'corfu-insert-and-send))) └────

   Shell completion uses the flexible `pcomplete' mechanism internally,